-Any receipts submitted need to be GST receipts and not simply an EFTPOS receipt.
+Any other approved and related expenses will only be paid out on the basis of all receipts submitted need to be GST receipts and not simply an EFTPOS receipt.

-The Association of Presbyterian Women (APW) provide a theological/ministry book allowance of \$125 per year.
+The McMullin Trust - Ordained Ministry Trainee Book Purchase Fund provide a theological/ministry book allowance of \$250 per year.
 This is paid upon production of receipts.
-Please claim this from KCML once you have reached \$125 of expenditure.
+Please claim this from KCML once you have reached \$250 of expenditure.